Common TVR Problems

 Common TVR trouble spots

-• Chassis Outrigger Rot: The tubular steel chassis is prone to severe corrosion, particularly the outriggers that support the body.
+- •Chassis Outrigger Rot: The tubular steel chassis is prone to severe corrosion, particularly the outriggers that support the body—terminal if neglected.

-• Speed Six Finger Follower Wear: Early AJP6 (Speed Six) engines suffered from premature wear of the valve gear.
+- •Speed Six Finger Follower Wear: Early AJP6 (Speed Six) engines suffered from premature wear of the valve gear, leading to catastrophic engine failure.

-• Electrical Failures: Door solenoids, dashboard displays (Tuscan/Cerbera), and erratic ECU behavior are common.
+- •Electrical Failures: Door solenoids, dashboard displays (Tuscan/Cerbera), and erratic ECU behaviour are common.

 What to check on used TVRs

-• Get a "chassis-up" inspection on a ramp; outrigger corrosion is often hidden by the bodywork.
+- ✓Get a "chassis-up" inspection on a ramp; outrigger corrosion is often hidden by the bodywork and can be terminal.

-• On Speed Six engines, verify if a top-end rebuild has been performed with uprated finger followers.
+- ✓On Speed Six engines, verify if a top-end rebuild has been performed with uprated finger followers—early engines are prone to failure.

 Browse TVR in our Directory